rtmigo/fmap_dart/README.md

 Two policies are supported: FIFO and LRU.
 By default, this is FIFO.

-If you want the `purgeSync` method to purge storage with LRU policy, you must not only create `Fmap(..., policy: Policy.lru)` before purging, but always create the object this way.
+If you want the `purgeSync` method to purge storage with LRU policy, you must not only create `Fmap(policy: Policy.lru)` before purging, but always create the object this way.
 It will cause `Fmap` to update the the last-used timestamps for every an item is read.